 The LANLF was instrumental in helping to launch the First Born© Program in New Mexico, using a home visitation model to help first time families understand and use the latest research in early childhood development.
 The LANLF helped develop private and public support enabling 17 out of 34 counties in the state to implement the First Born© model.
 The LANLF helped create an annual funding stream which today serves 5,000 families statewide for early childhood home visitation programs.

 Susan has over forty-five years of experience in the non-profit and government sector.
 She served in Washington D.C. as legislative staff and was director of the Congressional Hispanic Caucus before relocating to New Mexico.
 Prior to her work at the LANLF, Susan worked for the University of New Mexico, non-profit organizations including Siete del Norte and Child-Rite.
 She then founded the Northern New Mexico Community College Foundation To date the Northern Foundation has awarded $3 million to 1500 students in Northern New Mexico.
 She has extensive experience in legislation and strategic planning, program development and design, grantwriting, non-profit development and organizational management, as well as extensive experience in fundraising.
 She served as the President of the New Mexico Association of Grantmakers.

-Susan Herrera, Democratic Candidate for the New Mexico House of Representatives 41st District
+Susan serves today as the Representative for District 41 in the New Mexico House of Representatives